By using this site, you agree to the Privacy Policy and Terms of Use.

 Instructions

-3. In the same pot, add diced onion and minced garlic.
-Sauté until fragrant and translucent, approximately 5 minutes, scraping up browned bits from the bottom for flavor.
+3. Sauté aromatics: In the same pot, add onion and garlic; cook until translucent and fragrant, scraping up browned bits to dissolve flavor into the pan.

-6. Add potatoes, carrots, and celery to the simmering stew.
-Continue cooking uncovered for another 45 minutes, or until vegetables are fork-tender and potatoes have a silky, melting texture.
+6. Add vegetables: Add potatoes, carrots, and celery, then continue simmering uncovered for 45 minutes until vegetables are fork-tender.

 Chef’s Notes & Tips for Success

-• If you prefer a thicker stew, make a slurry by whisking 1 tbsp of cornstarch with 2 tbsp cold water and stir it in during the last 10 minutes of cooking.
+• Thickness control: Make a cornstarch slurry (1 tbsp cornstarch + 2 tbsp cold water) and stir in during the last 10 minutes for a slightly glossy sauce.

 Serving Suggestions